-This article summarizes the new features and improvements in the recent releases of Azure SQL Data Warehouse.
+This article summarizes the new features and improvements in the recent releases of Azure SQL Data Warehouse (Azure SQL DW).
 The article also lists notable content updates that aren't directly related to the release but published in the same time frame.
 For improvements to other Azure services, see Service updates.

 Check your Azure SQL Data Warehouse version

 As new features are rolled out to all regions, check the version deployed to your instance and the latest Azure SQL DW release notes for feature availability.
 To check your Azure SQL DW version, connect to your data warehouse via SQL Server Management Studio (SSMS) and run

 SELECT @@VERSION; to return the current version of Azure SQL DW.

 Use the version identified to confirm which release has been applied to your Azure SQL DW.